NEST: Self-supervised Fast Conformer as All-purpose Seasoning to Speech Processing Tasks: Experiments

 \subsection{Dataset and Settings}

-We train the NEST-L (108M) and NEST-XL (600M) models using 100K hours of both English speech data, including 60K hours from LibriLight~\cite{kahn2020librilight}, 24K hours from English subset of Voxpopuli~\cite{wang2021voxpopuli}, and about 20K hours sampled data from the combination of Fisher~\cite{cieri2004fisher}, Switchboard~\cite{switchboard}, WSJ~\cite{wsj}, NSC~\cite{koh2019nsc}, People's Speech~\cite{galvez2021people}.
-The audios for speech augmentation is randomly selected within each batch, while we use noise audios from MUSAN~\cite{snyder2015musan} and Freesound~\cite{fonseca2017freesound}.
-We train the models with global batch size of 2048 for 80K steps on 128 NVIDIA A100 GPUs, with Noam annealing~\cite{vaswani2017attention} and peak learning rate of 0.004, weight decay of 1e-3, gradient clipping 1.0 and warm-up of 25K steps.
-We set the speech augmentation probability as 0.2, among which we set noise and speech augmentation probabilities as 0.1 and 0.9 respectively.
-Code and checkpoint will be publicly available.
+We train the NEST-L (115M) and NEST-XL (600M) models using 100K hours of English speech data, including 60K hours from LibriLight~\cite{kahn2020librilight}, 24K hours from English subset of Voxpopuli~\cite{wang2021voxpopuli}, and about 20K hours sampled data from the combination of Fisher~\cite{cieri2004fisher}, Switchboard~\cite{switchboard}, WSJ~\cite{wsj}, NSC~\cite{koh2019nsc}, People's Speech~\cite{galvez2021people}.
+The audios for speech augmentation are randomly selected within each batch for each sample, and we use non-vocal noise audios from MUSAN~\cite{snyder2015musan} and Freesound~\cite{fonseca2017freesound}.
+We train the models with global batch size of 2048 samples for about 800K steps on 128 NVIDIA A100 GPUs, with Noam annealing~\cite{vaswani2017attention}, peak learning rate of 0.004, weight decay of 1e-3, gradient clipping 1.0 and warm-up of 25K steps.
+We set the speech augmentation probability as 0.2, among which we set noise and speech augmentation probabilities as 0.1 and 0.9.